Killing of Nahida and Samar Anton: Deaths

+Pre-killing

 Nahida Anton was the mother of the largest Catholic family in the Gaza Strip, with 7 children and more than 20 grandchildren.
 Her daughter Samar worked as a cook for the physically and mentally disabled children being cared for by the Teresan nuns of the Missionaries of Charity.
-Nahida originally hailed from a Palestinian refugee family and was born in 1953 in Dbayeh, Lebanon where a sector of the camp still cares for Palestinian and Syrian Christian refugees.
+Nahida originally hailed from a Palestinian refugee family and was born in 1953 in Dbayeh, Lebanon, where a sector of the camp still cares for Palestinian and Syrian Christian refugees.
 Her family was forced to flee to Yemen in the wake of the Israeli invasion of Lebanon in 1982.
 She eventually managed to make her way back to the Gaza Strip, where she dedicated herself to voluntary work for the local Catholic community.
 Her daughter Samar was 49.

 On the morning of 16 December, according to the Latin Patriarchate of Jerusalem, an Israeli tank targeted and struck the Missionaries of Charity convent, which housed 54 disabled people.
 The shelling caused a large explosion, destroying the church's electricity generator and reserves of fuel.
-A follow-up barrage of two shells rendered the hospice unihabitable, forcing the residents to be displaced and depriving several of the respiratory ventilators their condition required.
+A follow-up barrage of two shells rendered the hospice uninhabitable, forcing the residents to be displaced and depriving several of the respiratory ventilators their condition required.
 Father Youssef, a Gazan priest, endeavoured, with a defective cell-phone contact, to get the Patriarchate to convey to the IDF that their area was a designated safe zone.
 The IDF later said that an exchange between it and the Holy Parish authorities had occurred that morning in which the latter stated that they had not suffered casualties.